galexrt/docs.galexrt.moe/docs/storage/rook/index.md

 !!! note
     * Rook Ceph Discovery DaemonSet is **only started after at least one CephCluster has been created!**
-    * Rook Ceph Agent ("Flex driver") was used in earlier Rook Ceph versions for mounting storage, before it a switch to use Ceph CSI driver was made.
+    * The Rook Ceph Agent was used in earlier Rook Ceph versions for the "Flex driver" before the swaitch to use, e.g., Ceph's CSI driver.